innolitics/rdm/rdm/init_files/documents/software_plan.md

     Design specifications, on the other hand, should:

-    - be one of possibly many solutions
+    - be one of, possibly, many solutions
     - be detailed.

 3. **Tie to System Requirements**